kilkelly/redux-localstorage-simple/README.md

 ```
 {
     [Array states],
+    [Array ignoreStates]
     [String namespace],
     [String namespaceSeparator],
     [Number debounce]
 }
 ```

-- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you would like to save to LocalStorage. e.g. ["user", "products"].
+- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you want to save to LocalStorage. e.g. ["user", "products"].
 Typically states have identical names to your Redux reducers.
 If you do not specify any states then your entire Redux state tree will be saved to LocalStorage.
+- ignoreStates (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you do **not** want to save to LocalStorage i.e. ignore. e.g. ["miscUselessInfo1", "miscUselessInfo2"].
+Typically states have identical names to your Redux reducers.
+Unlike the `states` property, `ignoreStates` only works on top-level properties within your state, not nested state as shown in the **Advanced Usage** section below e.g. "miscUselessInfo1" = works, "miscUselessInfo1.innerInfo" = doesn't work.
 - namespace (String, optional) - This is an optional string specifying the namespace to add to your LocalStorage items.
 For example if you have a part of your Redux state tree called "user" and you specify the namespace "my_cool_app", it will be saved to LocalStorage as "my_cool_app_user"
 - namespaceSeparator (String, optional) - This is an optional string specifying the separator used between the namespace and the state keys.
 For example with the namespaceSeparator set to "::", the key saved to the LocalStorage would be "my_cool_app::user"
 - debounce (Number, optional) - Debouncing period (in milliseconds) to wait before saving to LocalStorage.
 Use this as a performance optimization if you feel you are saving to LocalStorage too often.
 Recommended value: 500 - 1000 milliseconds